Diversity, equity and inclusion

 Above and beyond ethical and performance issues, the Group holds the view that diversity and inclusion are strategic priorities.
 Thus Diony Lebot, Deputy CEO, is a Diversity and Inclusion sponsor and brings these issues to the highest level of our organisation.

-To steer and accelerate the deployment of its actions, in 2021 the Group set up a Diversity and Inclusion Board (D&I Board), made up of members of the Management Committees of its Business Units and Services Units (BUs/SUs), with the task of defining the Group’s ambition and guidelines in terms of diversity and inclusion, as well as the annual (or multi-year) priorities.
+To steer and accelerate the deployment of its actions, the Group has a Diversity and Inclusion Board (D&I Board), made up of members of the Management Committees of its Business Units and Services Units (BUs/SUs), with the task of defining the Group’s ambition and guidelines in terms of diversity and inclusion, as well as the annual (or multi-year) priorities.

 Values conveyed through common measures

-This Diversity and Inclusion policy reflects the Group’s determination to recognise and promote all talents, whatever their beliefs, age, disability, parenthood status, ethnic origin, nationality, sexual or gender identity, sexual orientation, membership in a political, religious, trade union or minority organisation, or any other characteristic that could be subject to
+This Diversity and Inclusion policy reflects the Group’s determination to recognise and promote all talents, whatever their beliefs, age, disability, parenthood status, ethnic origin, nationality, gender identity, sexual orientation, membership in a political, religious, trade union or minority organisation, or any other characteristic that could be subject to discrimination.

 Fighting against all forms of discrimination